Episode 4A new way to avoid painful prostate biopsies

 In line with that, Dr Stacy Loeb – Assistant Professor of Urology and Population Health at NYU Langone Health – had remarked that managing low risk patients during active surveillance was quickly becoming a key challenge amongst urologists, with existing tools such as the much talked-about PSA Test not always capable of providing the necessary certainty.

-Magnetic resonance imaging (MRI) also got into the crossfire, with some physicians – including Dr Phil Dundee, Director of Ambulatory Care at the Prostate Cancer Centre in North Melbourne – arguing a negative MRI should automatically lead to a tissue biopsy, and others, such as Samir Taneja MD, Professor of Urologic Oncology at NYU Langone Health, proposing a much more differentiated approach.
+Magnetic resonance imaging (MRI) also got into the crossfire, with some physicians – including Dr Phil Dundee, Director of Ambulatory Care at the Prostate Cancer Centre in North Melbourne – arguing a positive MRI should automatically lead to a tissue biopsy, and others, such as Samir Taneja MD, Professor of Urologic Oncology at NYU Langone Health, proposing a much more differentiated approach.

-Fast-forward 24 hours, and Dr Bhakdi provided a compelling response to the event’s hottest topic: By scanning the blood of patients with ambiguous PSA levels for traces of tumour-derived Circulating Endothelial Cells (tCEC), he said doctors may be able to determine whether or not a biopsy would find evidence of clinically significant prostate cancer.
+Fast-forward 24 hours, and Dr Bhakdi provided a compelling response to the event’s hottest topic: By scanning the blood of patients with ambiguous PSA levels for traces of tumour-associated Circulating Endothelial Cells (tCEC), he said doctors may be able to determine whether or not a biopsy would find evidence of clinically significant prostate cancer.

 The result: A new level of peace of mind for patient and urologist alike, and a new tool to actively survey the progression of the disease.